-Lifting magnets have become increasingly popular in several industries to perform everyday operations such as lifting, loading, transporting and unloading.
-Lifting magnets need to be powerful with a good weight-bearing capacity and will require an on and off feature, they are made of specific magnetic materials including iron alloys with precise configurations.
+Lifting magnets have become increasingly popular in several industries to perform everyday operations such as lifting, loading, transporting, and unloading.
+Lifting magnets need to be powerful with a good weight-bearing capacity and will require an on-and-off feature, they are made of specific magnetic materials including iron alloys with precise configurations.

-These lifting solutions are used to ease the job of workers by removing the need to manual pick up and transport heavy materials.
+These lifting solutions are used to ease the job of workers by removing the need to manually pick up and transport heavy materials.
 However, there are operational rules for lifting magnets that must be followed.

 All workers operating the lifting magnet must be aware of all safety precautions.

 Take a look at our eight safety tips below.

 It’s important to ensure that before operating the lifting magnet employees have read and understood all the instructions from the manufacturer’s manual.